+Self-Reliance is not Group-Reliance.
 Understanding the limits of PLBs and other communication tools is as important as understanding their usefulness: Batteries deplete; electronics fail; cell phone service is limited in most mountain locations; a rescue may not be possible due to weather conditions or availability of rescuers.
 A PLB or satellite communicator is not a substitute for self-reliance.
-No party should set out ill-prepared or inadequately equipped, nor should they attempt a route beyond their ability and assume that emergency help can be summoned.
+No party, and no individual should set out ill-prepared or inadequately equipped, nor should they attempt a route beyond their ability assuming that emergency help can be summoned.
 The climbers who wrote the early editions of Mountaineering: The Freedom of the Hills had no easy options for rescue in the mountains.
-They knew that this freedom could come at great cost and that a safe return would depend on the party's experience, preparation, skill, and judgment.
+They knew that this freedom could come at great cost and that a safe return would depend on experience, preparation, skill, and judgment.